 Interview and Notification:

-- Applicants will be notified via email the date, time, and method of the interview with the selection committee.
+- If selected for an interview, applicants will be notified via email the date, time, and method of the interview with the selection committee.

-- Winners of the Col. Robert P. Moore Scholarship will be notified by Pearl Harbor Aviation Museum Executive Director no later than 24 hours after selections are made.
+- Recipients of the Col. Robert P. Moore Scholarship will be notified by Pearl Harbor Aviation Museum’s Executive Director no later than 24 hours after selections are made (tentatively mid-May).

 - Awardee will have up to 60 days to accept the scholarship terms and conditions as specified in the award notification.